FOREX-Dollar struggles on expectations for Sept Fed action

 posed a fresh hurdle for franc bulls.

-markets closed for a holiday and New York likely to be affected
+closed for a bank holiday and New York likely to be affected by

 "It's probably going to be one of those days where we get